m1key/gallery_generator/README.md

 ## Status

-This is work in progress.
+This is work in progress, but has been used to generate real-life galleries.

 ## Example usage

-> ruby -Ilib bin/gallery_generator
+>ruby -Ilib bin/gallery_generator test/data

 This assumes there is a valid gallery.yaml file present in the current folder, and the photos themselves in the format DSC_1234.jpg.